dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

     <Lightbox src="/img/docs/cloud-integrations/semantic_layer_configuration.png" width="100%" title="Semantic Layer credentials"/>

-1. Identify the default database the environment is connecting to.
-    1. Select **Deploy > Environments** from the top navigation bar.
-From the environments list, select the one that was identified in the **Semantic Layer Configuration Details** panel.
-    1. On the environment's page, click **Settings**.
-Scroll to the section **Deployment connection**.
-The listed database is the default for your environment and is also where you will create the schema.
-Save this information in a temporary location to use later on.

 1. In Snowflake, verify that your SL and deployment user has been granted permission to use Snowflake Cortex.
 For more information, refer to [Required Privileges](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#required-privileges) in the Snowflake docs.

     By default, all users should have access to Snowflake Cortex.
 If this is disabled for you, open a Snowflake SQL worksheet and run these statements: